 Never Trust a Trailer: Advertising materials for the film states that Tommy fights for his country, which was probably true, but he is a marine who went AWOL and during the tournament, he mainly fights for the family of his fallen friend in the corps.

 Koba is obviously Fedor Emelianenko with the serial numbers filed off.
 They are both bald, stoic, tattoo-free, dominant Russian champs who never fought on American soil.
 Some reviewers mistook the reference for a take on Rocky IV's Ivan Drago.

 Brendan's trainer Frank Campana resembles Greg Jackson, both presented as personable top-level trainers with an intellectual approach.
-In physical appearance he's more similar to Mark DellaGrotte, who takes a similarly calm and intellectual approach.
+Both trainers use classical music as part of their system.

 Bryan Callen as a ringside color commentator is an obvious Joe Rogan impersonation.
 Both are brash comedians with a casual commentating style.

 The sponsor of the Sparta tournament is a bald businessman who is always hanging around the press and got rich before getting into the fight game.
 He's a combination of the billionaire Feritta brothers who bought the UFC and the bald UFC president Dana White, an infamous media hound.